itspriddle/josh.fail/_posts/2008/2008-06-09-osx-a-month-later.markdown

 ---
-title: OSX - A Month Later
+title: OS X - A Month Later
 ---

 It took me a while to get used to the quirks, but I have not only gotten used